-Overall, the core units can be very broad to prepare you for different situations.
-As you progress into your degree, you will find yourself doing more OT units than non-OT units.
+Overall, the core units are very broad to prepare you for different settings where you may work as an OT.
+As you progress in your degree, you will begin to spend more time on placements, as opposed to being in the classroom.

-OT units mainly focus on OT theories and skills such as home modification, patient handling and wheelchair manoeuvring.
-Meanwhile, the non-OT units provide the breadth of knowledge you need to tackle any situation — such as anatomy, psychology, sociology and more!
+OT core units mainly focus on OT theories and skills including home modifications, teaching and analysing tasks and using mobility aids such as wheelchairs.
+Meanwhile, the non-OT units provide the breadth of knowledge you need to tackle any situation — such as anatomy, neuroscience and more!

-In first year, you will be introduced to the basic frameworks of OT, including it’s client-centred perspective and the cultural, contextual and personal factors that affect your client’s occupations.
-You will also cover the wide variety of roles and tasks an OT plays in multiple settings.
-You will also do non-OT units such as anatomy, health science and research.
+In the first year, you will be introduced to the basic frameworks of OT, including client-centred practice and the contextual factors that affect your client’s occupations.

-Your third year will get even more hands-on with more placements, where you have to integrate theory into your practice within different settings.
-It becomes highly focused on OT units that explore OT in diverse environments such as education, workplaces and retirement villages.
+In your third year, you will complete two separate blocks of placement, where you will have to integrate theory into your practice within different settings.
+This year is highly focused on OT units that explore what practice may look like in diverse environments such as education, workplaces and retirement villages.

 How can I specialise in OT?

 Unfortunately, you cannot officially specialise in any OT area during your undergraduate degree.
-However, you can choose to focus on a particular OT field that will benefit your later employment by picking your electives in the second year such as paediatrics, hand therapy, cancer and more!
+However, if you are not completing the Honours Program, you can choose to focus on a particular OT field that will benefit your later employment by picking an elective in the fourth year such as paediatrics, hand therapy, cancer and more!

 Are there any exchange opportunities?

-While USYD does provide basic exchange programs for every student, OT students who have shown great academic merit are picked to participate in the Sydney Health Science Abroad program (also known as Faculty of Health (FHS) abroad).
+While USYD does provide exchange programs, OT students who have shown academic merit and are interested, can participate in the Sydney Health Science Abroad program (also known as Faculty of Health (FHS) abroad).

-Here, students travel to other countries such as South and Southeast Asia to do a four to six week placement under non-government organisations.
-Ultimately, it’s a great hands-on opportunity to experience healthcare and its challenges in a totally new context!
+In this program, students travel to other countries such as South and Southeast Asia to do a four to six week placement under non-government organisations.
+This is a great hands-on opportunity to experience healthcare in a new setting.